 Summer Reading Resources

 Reading is the key to fighting summer learning loss – ‘summer slide’ – and keeping kids learning, safe and healthy every summer, ensuring they return to school in the fall ready to succeed in the year.
-In response, CLiF’s Summer Readers program has grown 1200% since 2006.
+In response, CLiF’s Summer Readers program has grown more than 1500% since 2006.
 What can you do to help fight summer slide?
 Keep reading (here and every day!)
 CLiF has adapted some of our literacy resources for parents, early educators, camp counselors, and anyone involved with children’s summer programming.

 How can you use these program ideas?

 CLiF challenges you to incorporate reading into your summer plans.

 - Implement one of the above programs with any modifications necessary to fit your group.
 Camps, child cares facilities, rec programs, and libraries are all welcome to participate.

 - Send us photos and a summary of your plans and outcomes.
 Submissions should be sent to firstname.lastname@example.org?subject=CLiF%20Summer%20Contest.

 - Your submission will be entered to win $50 from FirstBook, so you can order new books for your program!